leanprover-community/lean4-metaprogramming-book/md/monad-stacks.md

 of more than one monad available.
-Specifically in Lean meta programming it is a very common pattern that we have some sort of read only input, an execution context, available to us, as well as the ability to operate on a mutatable state.
-Both of these issues have monads that can solve them seperately already, namely the `Reader` monad for read only input and the `StateM` monad for the mutable state.
+Specifically in Lean meta programming it is a very common pattern that we have some sort of read only input, an execution context, available to us, as well as the ability to operate on a mutable state.
+Both of these issues have monads that can solve them separately already, namely the `Reader` monad for read only input and the `StateM` monad for the mutable state.
 Now we can try to just "stack" them ontop like this:`